AlainLich/mcb/README.md

 - Be compatible with "The Coq Proof Assistant, version 8.20.1;  compiled with OCaml 4.14.2"
 - Accomodate HB (Hierarchy Builder) in Chapters 7 and following.
 - In practice, I am using the Platform version `CP.~8.20~2025.01`, running in a container on an Apple M2, and accessed via `VScoq` <https://github.com/rocq-prover/vsrocq>.
-- Concerning the *directory organization*, I have added a `coq/exercises` which contains (possibly cleaned up) versions of the exercises done while preparing this.
+- The added directory [coq/exercises](./coq/exercises)  contains (possibly cleaned up) versions of the exercises done while preparing this.
 The updates in the original files are (intended) minimal, with details in the `exercise`s.
 The file names designate the starting point file in `coq`.
+Detailed notes in [coq/exercises/ExerciseNotes.md](coq/exercises/ExerciseNotes.md).

 **Notes**
   - I have found the HB changes quite disruptive, when (naively) trying to experiment with the